-When it comes to classic Christmas movies, you can’t get much better than Home alone.
-The story of Kevin McAllister (Macaulay Calkin) a young boy stuck in his house while his annoying family is away on Christmas has been a stable of festive viewing for decades.
-The slapstick comedy is timed perfectly and back and forth between Kevin and the Wet Bandits trying to break into his house is very sharp and witty (and very painful).
+When it comes to classic Christmas movies, you can’t get much better than Home Alone.
+The story of Kevin McAllister (Macaulay Calkin), a young boy stuck in his house while his annoying family is away on Christmas has been a stable of festive viewing for decades.
+The slapstick comedy is timed perfectly and back and forth between Kevin and the Wet Bandits trying to break into his house is very sharp, witty, and very painful.

 Nightmare Before Christmas (1993)

-Whether this film counts as a Christmas film or a Halloween is a debate that will go on for ages.
+Whether this film counts as a Christmas or Halloween film is a debate that will go on for ages.
 Either way, I’d say this is one of the best films you can see about Christmas.

-This is story of Jack; The Pumpkin King who has gown board of Halloween every year, deciding that he would rather prepare to celebrate Christmas instead.
-The film is worth watching for the sound track alone.
+This is the story of Jack; The Pumpkin King who has grown bored of Halloween every year, deciding that he would rather prepare to celebrate Christmas instead.
+The film is worth watching for the soundtrack alone.
 Songs like ‘This is Halloween’ and ‘What’s This’ will get stuck in your head for days.
-On top of that, the stop motion animation by Henry Selick (Coraline) is brilliant, bringing together all sort of gangly yet creative designs for the monsters of Halloween Town, and then coating them in white and red sparkles when it’s time for Christmas.
+On top of that, the stop motion animation by Henry Selick is brilliant, bringing together all sorts of gangly yet creative designs for the monsters of Halloween Town, and then coating them in white and red sparkles when it’s time for Christmas.
 If you’d like a slightly darker Christmas film with a more unorthodox style, then this is for you.

 Christmas Story (1983)

 When you were younger, was there that one present you really wanted for Christmas and you had to convince your parents to buy it for you.
 Now imagine if that present was an air-soft rifle.
 That is the basic plot of Christmas Story.